Pukey123/PythonGame/README.md

 ##ToDo
 ###Farming
-Farming will consit of small plot of land which you grow crops on.
+Farming will consist of small plot of land which you grow crops on.
 Your farm will be your base area where you spend time upgrading, resting and storing monsters.

 More details of farm and mechanics are yet to be discussed.